tindandelion/rust-bittorrent-client/_posts/2025-11-20-discovering-serde.md

 First, the `piece_length` field.
 In torrent file, the name of this field contains a space: `field length`.
 Obviously, it can't be used directly as the field name in Rust because of the space character.
 To work around that, we use #[serde(rename = "piece length")] [field attribute](link) to instruct serde that the field `field length` in serialized data maps to the the field `field_length` in our `Info` struct.

 The second trick is the `pieces` field.
 In torrent file, it contains concatenated SHA-1 hashes for all file pieces.
 The problem is, this is binary data.
 If we had `pieces` defined as a `String`, we'd get a runtime error that we're trying to deserialize an invalid UTF-8 string.
 Luckily, we can get round this problem with the help of another crate, [serde_bytes](link).
-This crate provides us with utilities to efficently deserialize raw byte data into a `Vec<u8>`.
-We plug in this module by using `#[serde(with = "serde_bytes")]` attribue on `pieces` field.
+This crate provides us with utilities to efficiently deserialize raw byte data into a `Vec<u8>`.
+We plug in this module by using `#[serde(with = "serde_bytes")]` attribute on `pieces` field.

-## Handling deserialization
+### Handling deserialization

 Now that we have `Torrent` struct that implements `Deserialize` trait, we can invoke the `Deserialize::deserialize()` method: